If you notice some outdated information please let us know!

 26. Is the protocol's Oracle sufficiently documented? (%)

-The protocol's oracle source is Chainlink and is documented at this location.
-The contracts dependent are identified in the documentation.
+The protocol's oracle source is well documented at this location.
+The contracts dependent are identified.
 There is relevant software function documentation.
-The timeframe of price feeds is described in supplied Chainlink data.

 27. Is front running mitigated by this protocol?
 (Y/N)